burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-Sometimes while using templates inside templates, there is a need for the `template` qualifier in case of difficulty in understanding from the compiler side that you really want to call the member function.
+Sometimes while using templates inside templates, there is a need for the `template` qualifier in case of difficulty in understanding from the compiler side that you really want to call the *template member function*.

 In this case `template` plays the role of an extra marker that you want to use the template function.